kyma-project/kyma/docs/asset-store/03-04-supported-webhooks.md

 ## Types

-Asset Store supports the following types of webhooks:
+The Asset Store supports the following types of webhooks:

 - **Mutation webhook** modifies fetched assets before the Asset Controller uploads them into the bucket.
 For example, this can mean asset rewriting through the `regex` operation or `key-value`, or the modification in the JSON specification.
 The mutation webhook service must return modified files to the Asset Controller.